Workiva/over_react/doc/wrapping_js_components.md

 ## Adding Prop Typings

 The last step is creating a props mixin for the component.
 In its simplest form, this props mixin is purely to add type safety when using the component in Dart.
-In other words, in simple cases, you're just adding a property to the props mixin that lines up with a prop on the JS side, and Dart will handle converting that data from Dart to JavaScript.
+In other words, in simple cases, you're just adding a property to the props mixin that lines up with a prop on the JS side, and [react-dart][react-dart] will handle converting that data from Dart to JavaScript.

-However, there are special cases that require processing the data manually instead of letting Dart do the translation.
+However, there are special cases that require processing the data more manually.
 These are cases that can cause runtime errors if not handled correctly.

 ### Manually Processing Prop Data

-While most Dart and JS types get converted nicely during interop, some cases require manual intervention in order to be handled correctly.
+While most Dart and JS types get converted nicely by [react-dart][react-dart]'s interop handling, some cases require manual intervention in order to be handled correctly.
 These cases are:

 - Any JS type that translates to a Dart `Map` type
 - React `ref` types